 Open Society Fellowship for International Students, 2014

 Applications are invited for Open Society Fellowship.
-International students are eligible for this fellowship.
+The fellowship considers applicants from all parts of the world.
 This is a fellowship for individuals only and does not fund enrollment for degree or non-degree study at academic institutions, including dissertation research.
 International Fellowship terms are for one year which covers stipend, accommodation, airfare, visa costs, research assistance, conference fees and health insurance.
 Most fellows spend a portion of their term in one or more Open Society Foundation offices.
-The deadline for application is February 1, 2014.
+The deadline for application is August 4, 2014.

 Course Level: This is a fellowship for individuals only and does not fund enrollment for degree or non-degree study at academic institutions, including dissertation research.